New-Languages-for-NLP/course-materials/_build/html/_sources/w1/tokenization.md

 {ORTH: "'Cuz", NORM: "because"},
 ```

 Note that the spaCy developers have accounted for the most common variations of 'because' and deliberately decided to incorporate slang and idomatic usage.
+They have added a normalized form (NORM) of `because`.
+If we're interested in word frequencies and not variation, this can be a very useful.
+This is available to you as `token.norm_`.

-How to add new exceptions.
-If you look at the tokenizer_exceptions.py files for the existing languages, you'll see a wide range of exceptions and ways of writing the rules.
+If you look at the `tokenizer_exceptions.py` files for the existing languages, you'll see a wide range of exceptions and ways of writing the rules.
 For the sake of simplicity, we provide a simple way to add exceptions for your language.

 ## Adding new exceptions for your language

 spaCy comes with a lot of opinions and defaults right from the beginning.
-In most cases,this will save you time.
+In most cases, this will save you time.
 You can find the default tokenizer exceptions by importing them.

 ```python
 from spacy.lang.tokenizer_exceptions import BASE_EXCEPTIONS